Effective Date: 6thMay 2022

 - ECCU Assurance DAC (“ECCU”) for the administration of insurance products and services offered to Credit Union members such as Life Savings, Loan Protection, Death Benefit Insurance and Disability Cover;

-- domestic and foreign tax authorities to establish your liability to tax in any jurisdiction;
+- domestic and foreign tax authorities under Automatic Exchange of Information (AEOI) rules as part of the Common Reporting Standard(CRS) to establish your liability to tax in any jurisdiction

 - the regulator and the Central Bank of Ireland for reporting, compliance and auditing purposes;